setms/book/docs/requirements/analysis.md

 These terms and relationships provide semantics for a language tailored to the domain while being precise enough for technical development.

-This language is the **ubiquitous language**, because it's used everywhere: requirements, code, tests, etc.
+This language is the **ubiquitous language**, because it's used everywhere: requirements, tests, code, etc.
 Using the same language prevents many misunderstandings and bugs.
 The basic terms in the ubiquitous language are the **domain objects**: entities and value objects.

 An **entity** is anything that has continuity and an identity, like a customer.
 When we need to bill the customer, we care whether we bill Adam Brooks or Charlie Davis.
+An entity may refer to or contain other entities.

 A **value object** is a concept without an identity, like an email address.
 For value objects, we only care about their attributes.
 Two email addresses with the same local name and internet domain are always the same, while two customers named John Smith can be different.
+A value object may contain other value objects, like when an address contains a zip code.
+An entity may refer to value objects, like when an order line item contains a quantity.

 An **aggregate** is a cluster of associated domain objects that we treat as a unit for data changes.
-For instance, we can save an order including its line items, but we can't save individual line items.
+For instance, we can create an order with line items, but we can't create individual line items without an order.
 The **root** of an aggregate is an entity, like order in the example.
 The aggregate may contain other entities, like line items.
 Anything outside the aggregate may only refer to the root entity.